 ALTAR SERVERS in the 4th grade and beyond assist at all Masses as well as funeral and wedding liturgies.
 Training is scheduled several times a year as noted in the Sunday bulletin.

-ADULT FAITH ENRICHMENT and SCRIPTURE STUDY: group leaders use approved materials to facilitate programs for adults during the school year.
+ADULT SCRIPTURE STUDY: group leaders use approved materials to facilitate programs for adults during the school year.
 Everyone is invited to participate.